 A psychometric testing platform frees up the time of those existing employees involved in the hiring process; it helps eliminate unconscious bias.
 Our candidate selection tool has saved our clients thousands, and has eliminated the laborious admin involved in the early stages of recruitment.

 Even for less specific skills-based roles, incorporating behavioural pre-employment assessments such as personality tests or motivation assessments will help ensure you're hiring the best culture fit.

 2. Resume Screening

 However, do not be too quick to judge.
 Although everybody has access to spell check these days, if the position you're recruiting for doesn't necessarily need the next bestselling author at the helm, then consider speaking with them.
-They may simply dislike writing, but are an outstanding product designer.
+They may simply dislike writing but are an outstanding product designer.

 Length: It is a tricky balance to strike for candidates.
-You want to present the best possible version of yourself on paper, with all of your skills, achievements and experience.
+You want to present the best possible version of yourself on paper, with all of your skills, achievements, and experience.
 But for you as the employer, if a CV is more than 2 pages, ask yourself why.
 Is the candidate waffling?
-Are they writing 'filler' sentences that actually don't demonstrate anything?
+Are they writing 'filler' sentences that don't demonstrate anything?

 A poorly structured CV is also a warning sign.

 Design: Style over substance is a huge turn-off for hiring managers.
-Difficult to read fonts, bizarre colours, and even graphs that don't make sense (we're looking at you, skill-set bars).
+Difficult to read fonts, bizarre colors, and even graphs that don't make sense (we're looking at you, skill-set bars).
 If a job requires zero skills in Photoshop or Canva, why have your candidates wasted hours pouring over the size of their contact details?

 Ensure their information is communicated to you easily, with no need for you to be squinting and asking yourself, 'what on earth does that say?'